 - As a member of the European Union, the UK can adopt the euro as its currency but has so far opted out and kept its own currency

-Want to see how far your Pounds will take you in the UK?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your Pounds will go?
+Check out our UK Travel Money Guide for expert tips and destination costs.

 Why exchange with Travel Money NZ